 Even positive change can be disruptive for the employees of your small business.
 So, if you don’t accentuate the benefits throughout the transition, you’ll likely struggle to get buy-in from your team for the change.
 You may also experience significant hurdles during the post-implementation stage because employees will be resistant to accept the change.

-Best practice: Whether your small business is implementing new technology designed to enhance employee productivity, or entering a period of rapid growth that could lead to greater profitability, be clear about the potential positive outcomes for your staff.
+Best practice: Whether your small business is implementing new technology designed to enhance employee productivity, or adopting new processes, be clear about the potential positive outcomes for your staff.
 Doing so will help you to build consensus for the change — and perhaps even generate excitement.

 4. Not keeping it real